1. AI Systems We Use

 - Summary analytics and trend analysis

-MicHelper provides AI-assisted support chat capabilities powered by GPT models for answering user questions about the platform and sales methodology.
+MicHelper provides an AI-assisted chat powered by an approved AI inference provider routed through OpenRouter, for answering user questions about the platform and sales methodology.

 2. AI Data Handling